![]() |

 code includes a __FILE__ macro.

-•If “multiple source files” has been
+•If “Multiple source files” has been

 incremented, it’s an indication that the compiler has been invoked on

-several source code files at once. ccache doesn’t support that.
+several source code files at once.
+Ccache doesn’t support that.
 Compile

 the source code files separately if possible.

-•If “unsupported compiler option”
+•If “Unsupported compiler option”

 rejected.

-•If “preprocessor error” has been
+•If “Preprocessing failed” has been

 incremented, one possible reason is that precompiled headers are being used.